manybabies/manybabies.github.io/committees.md

 Anyone!
 We especially encourage Early Career Researchers (including students) and researchers from outside of US/Canada/Western Europe to get involved.

 #### How to join?
-Email project chairs (see below) or the [MB Executive Director](mailto:contact@manybabies.org) to learn more and get involved.
+Email committee chairs (see below) or the [MB Executive Director](mailto:contact@manybabies.org) to learn more and get involved.
 <br>

 ***